The symplectic geometry of closed equilateral random walks in 3-space

-We now apply the action-angle coordinates to give an alternate formula for the pdf of end-to-end distance in a random walk in $\R^3$ with fixed step lengths and show that it is equivalent to Rayleigh's $\sinc$ integral formula~\cite{Rayleigh:1919do}.
-This pdf is key to determining the Green's function for closed polygons, which in turn is fundamental to the Moore--Grosberg~\cite{Moore:2005fh} and Diao--Ernst--Montemayor--Ziegler~\cite{Diao:2011ie,Diao:wt,Diao:2012dza} sampling algorithms and to expected total curvature calculations~\cite{GrosbergExtra,cgks}.
-For mathematicians, we note that this pdf is required in order to estimate the entropic elastic force exerted by an ideal polymer whose ends are held at a fixed distance.
-Such experiments are actually done in biophysics -- Wuite et al.~\cite{Wuite:2000uu} (cf. \cite{Bustamante:2003tg}) made one of the first measurements of the elasticity of DNA by stretching a strand of DNA between a bead held in a micropipette and a bead held in an optical trap.
+We now apply the action-angle coordinates to give an alternate formula for the p.d.f. of end-to-end distance in a random walk in $\mathbb{R}^3$ with fixed step lengths and show that it is equivalent to Rayleigh's $\operatorname{sinc}$ integral formula~\cite{Rayleigh1919do}.
+This p.d.f. is key to determining the Green's function for closed polygons, which in turn is fundamental to the Moore--Grosberg~\cite{Moore2005fh} and Diao--Ernst--Montemayor--Ziegler~\cite{Diao2011ie,Diaowt,Diao2012dza} sampling algorithms and to expected total curvature calculations~\cite{GrosbergExtra,cgks}.
+For mathematicians, we note that this p.d.f. is required in order to estimate the entropic elastic force exerted by an ideal polymer whose ends are held at a fixed distance.
+Such experiments are actually done in biophysics---Wuite et al.~\cite{Wuite2000uu} (cf. \cite {Bustamante2003tg}) made one of the first measurements of the elasticity of DNA by stretching a strand of DNA between a bead held in a micropipette and a bead held in an optical trap.